sachin17git/Deep-Face-Generator-using-DCGANS/README.md

 # Deep-Face-Generator-using-DCGANS
-Generating new faces and comparing them with original faces using Deep Convolutional Generative Adversarial Networks in PyTorch.
+#### Generating new faces and comparing them with original faces using Deep Convolutional Generative Adversarial Networks.
+#### Implemented in PyTorch.